 Muscles are beneficial, and the older you are, the more beneficial they become.

-It might seem challenging initially, but with patience, consistency, and the right approach, you’ll soon begin to see and feel the benefits of strength training.
+It might seem challenging initially, but with patience, consistency, and the right approach, you'll soon begin to see and feel the benefits.